Buying a REO or foreclosure in Maryland

 What's an REO?

-When contemplating the value of REO property, carefully analyze comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
-It is possible to find REOs with money-making potential, and many people do very well buying and selling foreclosures.
-However, there are also many REOs that are not good buys and not likely to turn a profit.
+It is commonly believed that any REO must be a bargain and an chance for easy money.
+This isn't necessarily true.
+You have to be very careful about buying a REO if your intent is to make money off of it.
+While it's true that the bank is often anxious to sell it fast, they are also strongly encouraged to get as much as they can for it.
+When contemplating the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
+The bargains with money making potential exist, and many people do very well flipping foreclosures.
+Still there are also many REO's that are not good buys and not likely to turn a profit.

 All set to make an offer?

 Most lenders have a REO department that you'll work with when buying a REO property from them.
 Normally the REO department will use a listing agent to get their REO properties listed on the local MLS.
 Before making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know regarding the condition of the property and what their process is for accepting offers.
 Since banks typically sell REO properties "as is", you'll want to be sure and include an inspection contingency in your offer that gives you time to check for hidden damage and terminate the offer if you find it.

 As with making any offer on real estate, your offer may be more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
 After you've made your offer, you can expect the bank to respond with a counter offer.
 Then it will be your decision whether to accept their counter, or make another counter offer.
 Understand, you'll be contending with a process that usually involves several people at the bank, and they don't work evenings or weekends.
 It's quite common for the process of offers and counter offers to take days or even weeks.